Python

 class Cat(Animal): def speak(self): return "Meow!"

-is an abstract class.- It has one abstract method:
+- It has one abstract method: speak().

-directly. - Subclasses like
+- Subclasses like DogandCatmust implementspeak().

 Example 2: Enforcing Multiple Abstract Methods